pypa/setuptools/docs/userguide/quickstart.rst

 a command line tool called :pypi:`build`.
 This tool will automatically download ``setuptools`` and any other build-time dependencies that your project might have.
-You just need to specify them in a ``pyproject.toml`` file at the root of your package, as indicated in the following section.
+You just need to specify them in a ``pyproject.toml`` file at the root of your package, as indicated in the :ref:`following section <basic-use>`.

 .. _install-build: